xebia-functional/android-wunderground-client/README.md

 # Usage

-This library only has a method called "query".
-This method returned a WundergroundResponse class with all data of Wunderground's api.
-The amount data returned depends of the feature param
+This library has a single method called "query".
+This method returns a WundergroundResponse class with all of the data from the Weather Underground API.
+The amount of data returned depends on the features parameter passed to the query method.

 ```java
 void query(APIDelegate<WundergroundResponse> delegate,